 Japan Information and Culture Center

-This culture center aims to bring Japanese culture closer to anyone interested and surely achieve it successfully through their varied events.
-Free film screenings, exhibition space as well as annual events connected to the National Cherry Blossom Festival.
+This culture centre aims to bring Japanese culture closer to anyone interested and surely achieve it successfully through their varied events.
+Free film screenings, exhibition space, as well as annual events connected to the National Cherry Blossom Festival.
 What's especially interesting is that you can apply for a virtual learning program to receive a bunch of materials to learn about Japan more thoroughly!

 Embassy of Sweden

 Even with the concept of their event series in their embassy, Swedes are yet again thoughtfully on top of their game!
 They host the widest range of events from fashion shows, free movie nights and lectures, Scandinavian popular music concerts, and Eurovision parties.
 What's even better is their appeal to creating a wider discussion on important societal issues through panel discussions and lectures of Nobel Prize laureates and activists.
 They also consider kids' engagement important too.
 Therefore each weekend, they open a room with toys and activities just for kids!
 Exciting indeed!